 The model has been particularly effective at explaining gender differences in socialization from parents.
 If parents have differential values and expectations for boys and girls in a particular domain they will be more likely to support and encourage their child to work hard in this area.
-Gender differences in parental socialization influence have been reported in both academic (Eccles et al., 1984) and sport domains (Eccles and Harold, 1991).
-The model has also been successfully applied to studies of children's physical activity (Brustad, 1993, 1996; Dempsey et al., 1993; Kimiecik et al., 1996; Kimiecik and Horn, 1998).
+Gender differences in parental socialization influence have been reported in both academic (Eccles, Adler, & Meece, 1984) and sport domains (Eccles & Harold, 1991).
+The model has also been successfully applied to studies of children's physical activity (Brustad, 1996; Dempsey, Kimiecik, & Horn, 1993; Kimiecik, Horn, & Shurin, 1996; Kimiecik & Horn, 1998).